Revivalist-Dev/rev-lorecard/readme.md

 ```

 **2. Configure your API Key**
-Copy the example environment file to create your own local configuration.
+Copy the example environment file.
 ```bash
 # On Linux, macOS, or WSL
 cp .env.example .env